HellicarAndLewis/MicroMacro/README.md

 -   An [ofxRemoteUI](https://github.com/armadillu/ofxRemoteUI) client
 -   Blackmagic [Desktop Video 10.3.7](https://www.blackmagicdesign.com/uk/support/family/capture-and-playback)
 -   The control application makes use of the LANs broadcast address and will not work if this feature is disabled or blocked on the local network.

-## Install notes
-All clients and the controller must be connected to the same network on the same IP range.
-The control application makes use of the LANs broadcast address and will not work if this feature is disabled or blocked on the local network.

-Each client application should be configured to start up with a unique numerical ID using the provided scripts in the /scripts directory.